Visnujana Swami: Career

-By 1973, he led a group of Hare Krishnas, the Radha-Damodara Traveling Sankirtan Party (named after the particular murtis (idols) carried on the bus), in a proselytizing bus trip across the USA.
+By 1973, he led a group of Hare Krishnas, the Radha-Damodara Traveling Sankirtan Party (named after the particular murtis (deities) carried on the bus), in a proselytizing bus trip across the USA.

 In March 16, 1976, during the Gaura Purnima festival in India, Vishnujana Swami disappeared.
+"Disappear" is a word used in the Vaishnava/Hare Krishna movement that means "to die."

 In 1999, a biography of Vishnujana Swami entitled Radha-Damodara Vilasa was published by Vaiyasaki das Adhikari.